Published on

 Settings Customization: Users can personalize their experience by adjusting settings such as time zone mode and format.

-Measurement Tools: Zoom Earth facilitates the measurement of distance and area.
+Measurement Tools: Zoom Earth facilitates the measurement of distance and area on your property.
 Users can select a specific date for viewing satellite images and play an accelerated animation of the selected day.

 Storm Tracking: In real-time, Zoom Earth displays storm-related information, including the name, forecasts, and trajectory.